dtluther/TIL/inspired_by_Adrian.md

 The first entry for this was on Saturday, 1/6, which was about 9 weeks after finishing App Academy.

+## 1/18 - Thursday
+Finished coding challenge from Thorn.
+Had informal phone screen with RE, and informal (slightly technical) phone screen with Level, and just embarrassed myself with my lack of answers to simples frontend questions.
+Here's to taking that embarrassment and learning about all of the different frontend concepts for CSS, JS, HTML, cross-browser compatibility, and responsiveness.

+## 1/17 - Wednesday
+Worked on coding challenge from Thorn.

 ## 1/16 - Tuesday
 Recovered from jetlag, cleaned emails, and scheduled interviews.
 Scheduled time to study algorithms in the mornings with Trevor beginning end of this week.